 + posts

-With a PhD in International Relations from the University of the Witwatersrand and as a research fellow at the Centre for Africa China Studies, Mmabatho’s work bridges rigorous academic research with real-world policy challenges.
-Her research has been published in respected platforms such as The Thinker, Journal of Public Administration, Routledge, and EISA Occasional Papers.
-She has also contributed thought leadership on democratic governance, energy transitions, and urban development in media outlets and policy forums.
+With a PhD in International Relations from the University of the Witwatersrand and as a research fellow at the Centre for Africa-China Studies, Mmabatho’s work bridges rigorous academic research with real-world policy challenges.
+Before joining GGA, Mmabatho lectured in International Relations at Wits University and received a 2025 M&G 200 Young South Africans award.

-Nnaemeka is a data analyst and researcher at Good Governance Africa.
-He completed his Masters degree in e-Science (Data Science) at the University of the Witwatersrand, supported by a scholarship from the South African government’s Department of Science and Innovation.
-Much of his research explores socio-political issues like human development, governance, disinformation, bias, and polarisation, using data science and AI techniques.
-He has published research in scholarly journals like Politeia, Journal of Social Development in Africa, and The Africa Governance Papers.
-He has experience working as a Data Consultant at DataEQ Consulting and teaching at the Federal University, Lafia in Nigeria and the University of the Witwatersrand in Johannesburg.
+Nnaemeka is a Senior Data Analyst at Good Governance Africa.
+He is also completing a PhD in Applied Data Science at the University of Johannesburg, funded by South Africa’s Department of Science, Technology and Innovation.
+Much of his research explores socio-political issues like human development, governance, bias, and disinformation, using data science.
+He has published research in scholarly journals like EPJ Data Science, Journal of Computational Social Science, Politeia, and The Africa Governance Papers.
+He has experience working as a Data Consultant at DataEQ Consulting and has taught at the University of the Witwatersrand both in South Africa.